 What is Zuppa Toscana

-It is a broth based soup that is full of Italian Sausage, Potatoes, and Kale.
+It is a broth based soup that is made slightly creamy with heavy cream.
+It is full of Italian sausage, onions, potatoes, kale, and red pepper flakes.
 The soup was made popular by the chain restaurant Olive Garden in the United States.

 It doesn’t take a lot of ingredients to make Zuppa Toscana!